Kuroshio Current Intrusion: Beta effect and hysteresis

-Potential Vorticity Conservation
+Potential vorticity conservation

-Research by Nan, et al. (2011) suggests that during Kuroshio intrusion into the SCS, potential vorticity must be conserved across the Luzon Strait.
+Research by Nan et al. (2011) suggests that during Kuroshio intrusion into the SCS, potential vorticity must be conserved across the Luzon Strait.
 This means that intrusion must be in the form of current loops or rings that rotate either cyclonically or anticyclonically depending on the potential vorticity balance.
 The equation describing this motion is for a frictionless beta plane in a steady state with reduced gravity.

 Here, $\nu_c$ is the flow speed at the current core and $\theta$ is the angle between the velocity vector and the positive $x$-axis.
 Notice that the model is dependent on the inflow speed $\nu_{c0}$ and angle $\theta_0$.

 However, this theory is based on the assumption of a steady state, which is not realistic since the Kuroshio intrusion process is unstable.

-Eddy Activity
+Eddy activity

 There are many eddies near the Luzon-Taiwan coast, especially to the east of the Kuroshio axis.
 Most eddies propagate westward with a mean speed of 7.2 cm/s and are deflected due to the Kuroshio current.
 This could be a source of Kuroshio intrusion into the SCS.
 However, few eddies from the Pacific can propagate into the Luzon Strait, since it is blocked by the Kuroshio current.
 Mesoscale eddies can impact the strength of the Kuroshio and its inflow angle at the Luzon Strait by changing the local background flow.
 Furthermore, seasonal variations in eddy strength and frequency correlate with seasonal variations in Kuroshio intrusion and Luzon Strait transport, suggesting that the two could nevertheless be linked.